codeinthehole/codeinthehole.hugo/content/guides/writing-a-thesis-in-latex.md

 #### Preamble: fancy headers (optional)

 Feeling a little devil-may-care?
 If so, you'll probably want to install some elegant headers along each page.
-This is easily acheived through the `fancyhdr` package:
+This is easily achieved through the `fancyhdr` package:

 ``` latex